-Apples have so many benefits, so if you are searching for the perfect healthy snack for your dog, these may be it.
+Apples have many benefits, so if you are searching for the perfect healthy snack for your dog, these may be it.
 Apples have many vitamins and minerals that help the body do its job, like vitamin C plus antioxidants.
 Apples also have fiber in their skin to help keep dogs regular and have benefits for their teeth, too!
-An apple a day might not keep the veterinarian away, but apples could definitely help boost your dog’s health.
+An apple a day might not keep the veterinarian away, but apples are definitely a good snack option.

 When a dog chews on something hard, it helps remove plaque on the teeth in the same way a toothbrush physically removes plaque from your teeth.
-An apple is hard enough to help remove build-up from teeth but soft enough that it shouldn’t damage the teeth or gums.
+An apple is hard enough to help remove build-up from teeth but soft enough that it shouldn’t damage their teeth or gums.

 You do want to watch out for one thing when it comes to apples: they have a high sugar content.
 Because of the higher sugar levels, you will want to be careful and only give apples in moderation, no matter how hard your dog makes it with their puppy dog eyes.
 Dogs with diabetes or those on a prescription diet should not be fed apples or other fruits.

 How To Feed Apples to Your Dog